themarcosf/epiphyte/README.md

-# Mechanistic Interpretability in the Presence of Architectural Obfuscastion
+# Mechanistic Interpretability in the Presence of Architectural Obfuscation

 This repository contains the code used in the production of the paper published on [arXiv](https://arxiv.org/).